-Greetings drunkards and drunkards in training.
-As you learned one year ago, April 9 is National Winston Churchill Day commemorating the anniversary of the day he was made an honorary citizen of the United States.
+Today we’re mixing the Savoy Hotel Special in honor of National Winston Churchill Day commemorating the day he was made an honorary citizen of the United States.
 He was the first person to be given this honor and without doubt the best boozer amongst those to receive it.
 So today it’ll be all about the Savoy Hotel Special and Winston Churchill.

 That’s not to say this is the only important thing that ever happened on April 9.
-In 1413 Henry V was crowned King of England, in 1784 the Treaty of Paris ending the American Revolutionary War was signed, in 1865 the American Civil War effectively ended and in 1926 Zip the Pinhead passed away.
+In 1413 Henry V was crowned King of England, in 1784 the Treaty of Paris ending the American Revolutionary War was signed.
+In 1865 the American Civil War pretty much ended and in 1926 Zip the Pinhead passed away.
 All notable events, to be sure, but Sir Winston was truly a drinker of substance so today’s Drunkard’s Almanac entry is in his honor.

 While significant controversy exists around the exact amount of his drinking, the daily baseline appears to be along the lines of:

 Wake up around 11 AM: 3 scotch and sodas, always Johnnie Walker.